jwarz/data-scientists-tools/exploratory-data-analysis-in-r/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-21-1.png)<!-- -->

+In this step, you faceted by the `suv` variable, but it’s important to note that you can facet a plot by any categorical variable using `facet_wrap()`.

 ## geom_boxplot() & geom_density(): Boxplots and density plots

 The mileage of a car tends to be associated with the size of its engine